flakjakk/my-project/docs/transkei.md

 Gary’s old Volvo
 Stringing up cables to some of the huts with Les Westwood.
 Plugging in and firing up the generator for the first time [1981, I think]
 The long-drop

 Sharing the green tent with Geoff
+- Endlessly burning candles

 Uncle Clive shooting the green mamba in the end hut
 Opening the camp up - the shutters
 Hermit crabs in the grass at night